Newsroom

 One of the issues that can arise when forming an LLC by oneself or creating it online is that the operating agreement gets forgotten or, if one is created, it is simply too generic.
 If you buy an operating agreement online, 9 times out of 10 it contains boilerplate provisions that are destined to create problems down the road.
 Each member should receive a copy of the operating agreement so if questions do arise, one can easily check to see if the answer is already there.

 The operating agreement must be signed by every member of the LLC for it to be enforced.
-Besides, it is much easier to tweak the operating agreement as it is being drafted than once it is finished and being enforced.
 Amending an operating agreement usually requires the unanimous consent of all of the members.
-If there is already a disagreement among the members it is unlikely that you will find the votes needed to amend your LLC’s operating agreement.
+If there is already a disagreement among the members it is unlikely that you will find the votes needed to amend your LLC's operating agreement.

 This may surprise you, but the operating agreement can be oral or sometimes even implied.
-Consequently, there will almost always be some agreement among the members about their relationship that can be considered to be part of an unwritten operating agreement.
+Consequently, there will almost always be some agreement among the members about their relationship.
 But this implies that there will almost certainly be some disagreement as well.
 This may result in litigation.
-In the event that the operating agreement is not written, the members will need to prove what their original agreement was and perhaps if and how it was changed.
 The best practice will always be to formalize the operating agreement in writing and to include as much detail as reasonably possible.

-The operating agreement should include decisions about the contributions that the members must provide, such as the amount, form, size, or magnitude, depending on its form.
-Also, the operating agreement should include terms regarding the expulsion or suspension of members existing members.
+The operating agreement should include decisions about the contributions that the members must provide.
+Also, the operating agreement should include terms regarding the expulsion or suspension of existing members.

 Here's an example of something that is often neglected.
 What happens to a member's ownership interest if that member dies?
 As a valuable property item, the member's spouse or estate now owns the membership interest in your LLC.
 He or she may want to step in and become part of the LLC.
 If that's agreeable with you, great.
 Often it is not.
 You can address this scenario in your operating agreement.